navickasm/aatracker/README.md

 # aatracker
-This is a Fabric mod which will visually track all advancements and some detailed breakdowns (i.e. all foods eaten, etc.).
+**Heavily work in progress**: This is a Fabric mod which will visually track all advancements and some detailed breakdowns (i.e. all foods eaten, etc.).
 Primarily just an opportunity for me to learn the Fabric toolchain.